tide-foundation/tidecloak-js/packages/tidecloak-js/README.md

 # TideCloak JavaScript SDK (`@tidecloak/js`)

-Lightweight browser SDK for integrating TideCloak SSO into any JavaScript application—vanilla, SPA, or framework-agnostic.
+Lightweight browser SDK for integrating TideCloak SSO into any JavaScript application-vanilla, SPA, or framework-agnostic.

 ---